 Hormel Foods understands the issues associated with conflict minerals that originate in the Democratic Republic of the Congo or an adjoining country, and we work with suppliers that share our values and support our Supplier Responsibility Principles.
 These principles outline our expectations for our suppliers within specific areas of corporate responsibility such as human rights and safe work environment standards.
 More information about our Supplier Responsibility Principles and our corporate responsibility efforts can be found in our 2014 Corporate Responsibility Report.

 The company’s traceability systems provide meticulous traceability from our ingredient suppliers, to the production plant, into the finished product, and finally to each customer.
 This intricate system relies on electronic systems and records to provide visibility into our supply chain.
 An example of the intricacy of this system is the traceability of pork raw materials.
 Despite the number of hogs that are processed daily at Hormel Foods plants throughout the country, our traceability systems allow us to know the farm of origin for each hog.

 Furthermore, quality control employees are trained to trace inputs.
-Hormel Foods holds monthly unannounced tests to assess “real-time” system product traceability capabilities.
-This process allows visibility into the system and allows us to make continuous improvement to this system and the overall process.
+Each Hormel Foods manufacturing facility holds a quarterly unannounced test to assess “real-time” system product traceability capabilities.
+This process brings visibility into the system and allows us to make continual improvements to the system and overall process.

 Providing consumers with safe products is the No. 1 priority at Hormel Foods, and we understand that some consumers have questions about genetically modified food ingredients, more commonly referred to as genetically modified organisms (GMOs).